 Plan an Event in Your Area

-Masjids, Muslim Organizations and leaders across the country are coming together to host events to raise awareness of the coverage under the new health law and help facilitate enrollment through the Health Insurance Marketplace.
-We are asking you to join this national effort of Muslim Outreach and Enrollment!
+Community centers, churches, mosques, synagogues and community leaders across the country are coming together to host events to raise awareness of the coverage under the new health law and help facilitate enrollment through the Health Insurance Marketplace.
+We are asking you to join this national effort of Health Care Outreach and Enrollment!

 Take part in this important national community outreach effort!
 CLICK HERE to fill out a form to commit to taking part in this national enrollment effort whether it’s by:

-- Organizing an informational session/enrollment event at your local masjid/community center
+- Organizing an informational session/enrollment event at your local religious or community center

-- Delivering a Khutbah on the importance of health from an Islamic perspective
+- Delivering a sermon on the importance of health from a faith-based perspective

-- Helping to advertise Muslim Enrollment Weekend and enrollment events already planned near you.
+- Helping to advertise the National Interfaith Enrollment Campaign and enrollment events already planned near you.

 Need help planning?
-CLICK HERE to find resources to help you plan your events.
+Find resources below to help you plan your events.